,Agricultural Improvement Act of 2018

 Quick Overview of Industrial Hemp in America

-Hemp came back during World War II the Japanese invasion of the Philippines cut off imports of hemp, which was still essential and the governments lifted restrictions until the end of the war.
+Hemp came back during World War II.
+The Japanese invasion of the Philippines cut off imports of hemp, which was still essential, and the government lifted restrictions until the end of the war.
 Over 150,000 acres of hemp were cultivated as a result of the USDA’s Hemp For Victory campaign.
 Hemp was again illegal to grow after the war, so it was imported again.

 In 1969 the Marijuana Tax Act was ruled unconstitutional in Leary vs the United States.
 So Congress came up with the Controlled Substances Act and made Cannabis a Schedule 1 controlled substance, equal to heroin.

 Michigan Department of Agriculture and Rural Development moved quickly to create a Research Pilot Program for Industrial Hemp.
 In 2019 hemp was grown in 58 counties in Michigan by over 600 growers with over 200 processor/handler licenses.
 The numbers reported by 514 licensees totaled 3,678 acres planted outdoors and 400,977 square feet of indoor grown.

 iHemp Michigan hosted educational workshops throughout Michigan in 2019 and helped 52 members get their growers license on Earth Day of 2019.

 Results were mixed through the season with crops going hot, being stolen or growers not having a plan to harvest and cure.
 The value of a liter of CBD distillate was $4,000 at harvest time.

 The oversupply from 2019 grows put a lot of pressure on pricing for CBD and many pivoted to growing CBG genetics.
 The licensed numbers grew in 2020 but more were getting into trouble by following the advice of the wrong people.